 Maximize Profit Potential: Completing a blueprint before anything else allows investors to tweak profit margins in their favor.
 They’ll be able to work with the right materials, include the best projects, and choose a contractor that helps them improve their bottom line.

 Promote Efficiency: Simply put, a rehab scope of work is a blueprint for investors to follow.
 A good one will make a job a lot more efficient, as most of the tasks at hand will already be laid out.

 Learning how to write a scope of work represents a monumental task for those without experience in doing so.
 The sheer volume of things that need to be addressed over the course of a typical rehab is intimidating, to say the least.
 Even a simple rehab may consist of countless “fixes.”
-It is worth noting, however, that––like everything else––something as complex as a scope of work may transition from a huge undertaking to something more manageable when it’s broken down.
-To that end, a comprehensive scope of work?
+It is worth noting, however, that—like everything else—something as complex as a SOW may transition from a huge undertaking to something more manageable when it’s broken down, which begs the question: What’s included in a scope of work?
 Here are the six components that make up the best rehab SOW projects:

-Instead of memorizing how to write a scope of work, it may be easier to simply follow a scope of work template.
+Instead of memorizing how to write an SOW, it may be easier to simply follow a scope of work template.
 For your convenience, the six most important components of a scope of work are outlined in detail below.

 The rehab overview is exactly what you’d assume: an objective summary of the rehab projects that may need to be addressed.
 At this point in the scope of work, you’ll want to provide a detailed overview of the home improvement projects that will be required to bring the property up to your standards; that, and how you intend to do so.
 Be sure to discuss how you intend to address said projects, as to paint a clearer picture for the contractor you intend to hire.